Historical markers of the Philippines

-Historical markers (Filipino: panandang pangkasaysayan, Spanish: marcador histórico or placa histórica) are installed by the National Historical Commission of the Philippines (NHCP) in the Philippines and places abroad that signify important events, persons, structures, and institutions in Philippine national and local histories.
-The plaques themselves are permanent signs installed by the NHCP in publicly visible locations on buildings, monuments, or in special locations.
-Local municipalities and cities can also install markers of figures and events of local significance.
-Though they may have the permission of the NHCP, these markers are barred from using the seal of the Republic of the Philippines.
+The National Historical Commission of the Philippines (NHCP) and its predecessor agencies install historical markers (Panandang pangkasaysayan; Marcador histórico or Placa histórica) in the Philippines and overseas to commemorate significant and historic events, persons, sites, structures, and institutions.
+The commemorative plaques are permanent signs installed by the NHCP in publicly visible locations such as buildings, monuments, or other notable sites.
+The NHCP also allows local municipalities and cities to install markers honoring figures and events of local significance, although these markers are prohibited from using the seal of the Republic of the Philippines.

-While many Cultural Properties have historical markers installed, not all places marked with historical markers are designated into one of the particular categories of Cultural Properties.
-As of January 2012, the total number of historical markers listed by the NHCP is 459; however, the number of markers from all these lists is more than 1,500.
+As of December 2023, the total number of historical markers (designated as Level II) included in the NHCP's registry is 1,381; however, the number of markers from all lists exceeds 1,760, including those that are unlisted, decommissioned, lost, or of unknown location.

 History

-Before 1933, several civic efforts have been initiated to create monuments and to mark historic sites and events, such as Cry of Balintawak, José Rizal Monument, and the birthplace of Andrés Bonifacio.
+Monuments and plaques have been placed under the Spanish colonial government, marking relevant personages and events, such as the dedication monument to Ferdinand Magellan, erected in 1866.
+During the American era, several civic efforts have been initiated to create monuments and to mark historic sites and events, such as Cry of Balintawak, José Rizal Monument, and the birthplace of Andrés Bonifacio.
 However, many more historical sites have not been recognized or marked.